EnBi81/MCServerBot/README.md

 ## TODO:
 (Before starting the websites and discord bot)

-1. Change websockets to SignalR (https://stackoverflow.com/questions/28948517/how-do-i-generate-api-documentation-for-signalr)
-2. choose server icon
-    - only from the given ones
-3. backup (auto + manual)
+1. backup (auto + manual)
     - parameter for how many auto saves / server
     - manual backup with given name (no unique name)
     - restore for all kinds of backup
     - backup when server is shut down, and was running over x minutes
     - choose backup folder
+2. Get nbt information of a minecraft player through rcon (info should be available from controller)
+3. choose server icon
+    - only from the given ones
+4. Change websockets to SignalR (https://stackoverflow.com/questions/28948517/how-do-i-generate-api-documentation-for-signalr)
-4. c# client + discord
+5. c# client + discord
-5. js client + old page
+6. js client + old page
-6. new blazor pages
+7. new blazor pages
-7. Minecraft command autocomplete
+8. Minecraft command autocomplete